MrS4w/courses/README.md

 # Courses :books: :man_technologist:

-### As I usually do many online courses I decided to put the most part organized in a single repository. :smile:
+### As I usually do many online courses I decided to put the most part organized in a single repository.

 ## Content: